 Apply the Git Patch

 Drupal developers will want to apply Git patches frequently to update changes or to fix bugs.
-Developers will create a patch file which can be used by other developers according to their need.
+Developers will create a patch file that can be used by other developers according to their needs.
 To apply a git patch to the current branch use the following command.

 • $ git apply patch_file.patch